SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 With these three bits, we can encode up to 7 different tags (111, 110, ...
 001) that tell us how to interpret the most significant bits.

-Currently, Pharo supports integers, characters, and floating point numbers as immediate objects.
+Currently, Pharo supports integers, characters, and floating-point numbers as immediate objects.

 - In 64-bit architectures, they use the tags `001`, `010`, and `100` respectively, as shown in Figure *@fig:64bitsimm@*.